wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#errorsbycategory">ErrorsByCategory</a></td>
 <td>

-Returns the number of proxy errors (total of both 4xx and 5xx response codes) hit count by each error category for each time granularity within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Returns the number of proxy errors (i.e., the total of both <code>4xx</code> and <code>5xx</code> response codes) by each error category for each time granularity within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
 Optionally, you can configure the <code>errorsByCategoryFilter</code> parameter to further filter the results.

 </td>
 </tr>